 But I’m not talking about comparing lines or verses in different translations.
 That is fine for detailed study of exactly which words are “best” in translating a given verse.
 I’m talking about just taking a different version and immersing yourself in it – getting used to its speech patterns and style in the same way you would if you were listening to a new friend speak.

-The wonderful thing is just how simple it is to try another translation.
-If you like reading on a screen, many Bible versions are available online and many can now be obtained free for reading on the Kindle or with the Kindle for PC application or other E-reader.
+The great thing is just how simple it is to try another translation.
+If you like reading on a screen, many Bible versions are available online on various Bible websites (see our article “Five Bible Study Sites Compared”) and many Bible versions can now be obtained free for reading on the Kindle or with the Kindle for PC application or other e-reader.
 So, if you sometimes feel that Bible study is not as exciting for you as it was, or if you would just like to maximize what you see in a given study session, give yourself a lift – try a new translation.